caltechlibrary/datatools/how-to/reorder-a-comma-delimited-string.md

-NOTE: In this version there is no leading space issue. _string_ command can split on multiple characters and in our case it is splitting on ", " not just on the comma like we get with _cut_.
+NOTE: In this version there is no leading space issue. _string_ command can split on multiple characters and in our case it is splitting on comma space not just on the comma like we get with _cut_.